 During a flood, open floodplain benefits our watershed by storing and slowing flood waters; helping protect our natural resources such as drinking water and wildlife habitat; and avoiding costly damages to structures associated with more developed lands.
 Protecting the natural functions and values of our floodplain areas are central to maintaining a “living river” and limiting the devastating property loss from flooding in our watershed.
 In 2003, the University of Cooperative Extension surveyed CRC members to identify the most important issues that are facing our watershed.

 In 2005, CWSD signed the Cooperative Technical Partner Agreement with Federal Emergency Management Agency (FEMA).
+The Original Floodplain Management Plan was adopted by five counties adjacent to the Carson River in 2008 and is updated every five years.
+Since 2018 all six counties have adopted the PLAN.
 In 2012, the various counties located along the Carson River, State and Federal agencies entered into a Risk MAP Charter agreement with FEMA.
 The Charter agreement enables FEMA, CWSD, and counties to work on flood related issues on a watershed basis instead on a county by county basis.
 This was the first Charter Agreement in FEMA Region 9 and is a blueprint for other regional cooperation programs.